graphql-nexus/nexus-plugin-prisma/README.md

 }
 ```

-You will be able to work with your models and expose operations against them like so:
+You will be able to project these models onto your GraphQL API and expose operations against them:

 ```ts
 // src/types.ts